swaptacular/swpt_accounts/README.md

 # accounts are located on different database servers (sharding),
 # things get more complex.
 In such cases, one or more Web-proxies
 # should be installed, which will forward each "fetch API" request to
-# the server/container responsible fot the account.
+# the server/container responsible for the account.
 Note, however,
 # that even in the single database server scenario, installing a
 # Web-proxy will be beneficial, for the caching it provides.
 #
-# If you have a "fetch API" Web-proxy installed (recommended), set the
+# If you have a "fetch API" Web-proxy installed, set the FETCH_API_URL
-# FETCH_API_URL variable to the base URL of your proxy.
-If you do not
+# variable to the base URL of your proxy.
+If you do not have a proxy,
-# have a proxy, set FETCH_API_URL to the "fetch API" address of the
+# set FETCH_API_URL to the "fetch API" address of the container itself
-# container itself (see WEBSERVER_PORT configuration variable).
+# (see the WEBSERVER_PORT configuration variable).
 FETCH_API_URL=http://localhost:8001

 # Connection string for a PostgreSQL database server to connect to.